You are here

 Groundbreaking for a new Library building took place in 1965, with a grand opening on Sept 7, 1966.
 Over the years, the Library had branches in the Golf Mill Shopping Center, on Milwaukee Avenue, and in the former Ballard School, as well as a bookmobile to make stops in some of the outlying areas of the district.
 Additional renovations and expansions of the main Library building took place in 1983, 1998, and 2013.
 For more information on the history of the Niles Public Library, consult Niles Centennial History.
 Pictures from our past can be found in the Illinois Digital Archive.

+On July 1, 2017, the Library officially changed its name to Niles-Maine District Library.
 The District currently includes 59,000 people.
 Half of them live in the Village of Niles in the southern half of the District.
 The north half of the District includes unincorporated Des Plaines and Glenview.